Prince-Charming-GaP/alliance-duel/00_general_introduction.md

 Golden Hour is when the Full Preparedness event theme aligns with your current Alliance Duel day theme.
 During this 4-hour window, your actions count for BOTH events simultaneously - meaning you get rewards from both Alliance Duel AND Full Preparedness for the same activities!

 **How Full Preparedness Works:**
-- Full Preparedness rotates through 5 themes every 4 hours:
+- Full Preparedness rotates through themes on a fixed daily schedule (Server Time):
+    - **0:00-4:00** - Theme 1
+    - **4:00-8:00** - Theme 2
+    - **8:00-12:00** - Theme 3 (ALWAYS matches current Alliance Duel day!)
+    - **12:00-16:00** - Theme 4
+    - **16:00-20:00** - Theme 5
+    - **20:00-24:00** - Theme 3 (ALWAYS matches current Alliance Duel day!)
+- **KEY INSIGHT:** Theme 3 is dynamically set to match whatever the current Alliance Duel day theme is.
+This means you get **guaranteed Golden Hours** at 8:00-12:00 and 20:00-24:00 Server Time every single day!
+- The other themes rotate through:
     - Hero Initiative
     - Shelter Upgrade
-    - Army Expansion
+    - Army Expansion (corresponds to Holistic Growth in Alliance Duel)
     - Age of Science
-    - Mod Vehicle Boost
+    - Mod Vehicle Boost (corresponds to Modded Vehicle Boost in Alliance Duel)
-- When the Full Preparedness theme matches your Alliance Duel day (e.g., both are "Shelter Upgrade"), that's Golden Hour!

-**Finding Golden Hour:**
-1. Check the Full Preparedness calendar in-game
-2. See which theme is active now and when it changes
-3. Compare with your current Alliance Duel day
-4. When they match = Golden Hour!

-**Typical Pattern:** Golden Hour usually happens 2 times per day, but the exact timing varies daily because Full Preparedness keeps rotating on its 4-hour cycle.
+**Guaranteed Golden Hours (Every Day!):**
+- **8:00-12:00 Server Time** - Theme 3 window
+- **20:00-24:00 Server Time** - Theme 3 window (repeats)

+These two windows ALWAYS match your current Alliance Duel day theme, so you can reliably plan your major activities during these times to maximize rewards from both events!

+**Additional Golden Hours:** You may also get bonus Golden Hours during the other time slots (0:00-4:00, 4:00-8:00, 12:00-16:00, 16:00-20:00) if those themes happen to align with your current Alliance Duel day.
+Check the Full Preparedness calendar in-game to see the rotation.

 **Strategy:** Wait for Golden Hour windows to do your major upgrades, research, and resource spending - you'll unlock chests and earn medals for BOTH events with the same actions!